The Icelandic Sheepdog is the only dog breed entirely native to Iceland.

 Common Health Issues

 The Icelandic Sheepdog is a very healthy breed with a typical lifespan of 12 to 14 years.
 The biggest problems it suffers from are cataracts, patellar luxation (a loose kneecap), and hip dysplasia, in which the joint can slip loose from the socket, causing lameness and pain.
 Cancer is also a leading cause of death in most dogs.
 National breed clubs will generally insist on subjecting dogs to hip and eye evaluations.
 Good, trustworthy breeders will test their stock for these types of issues.
 You can ask them to provide proof of the stock’s good health.
-You should also keep in mind that dogs will need regular appointments at the vet to check for health problems as often as possible.
+You should also keep in mind that dogs will need regular appointments at the vet to check for health problems.
 In summation, these are the most common health issues with the Icelandic Sheepdog:

 - Patellar Luxation